Getting started on how to build a pergola

-If you’ll be adding a patio later, be sure to pour all the footings at the finished patio height.
+If you’ll be adding a patio later, be sure to pour all the footings at the finished patio height as part of your pergola designs.
 Keep in mind any slope you’ll include in the patio.
 Most patios slope about 1/8 in. per foot to drain.

 Plan the post location to clear the eaves

 Photo 1: Measure your soffits to determine the pergola column centers